mmcsherry09-code/eigenvalues-random-hermitian-matrices/README.md

 ### Research Question
 Are the largest and smallest eigenvalues of random Hermitian matrices symmetric around zero?
 ### Method
 For each matric dimension (3x3, 5x5, 10x10, 20x20), 1000 random Hermitian matrices were generated.
 The smallest and largest eigenvalues were recorded for every matrix.
 I then calculated the mean smallest and mean largest eigenvalues for each matrix dimension.
-To investigate symmetry around zero, I calculated the quantity $\lambda_{\max}+\lambda_{\min}$.
+To investigate symmetry around zero, I calculated $\lambda_{\max}+\lambda_{\min}$.
 If the largest and smallest eigenvalues are perfectly symmetric around zero, their sum should be equal to zero.
 ### Results
 | Matrix Dimension | Mean Smallest Eigenvalue | Mean Largest Eigenvalue | Mean Symmetry |
 |---:|---:|---:|---:|